niyontezejado/niyontezejado/README.md

 👷 **Check out what I'm currently working on**
 - Retinal image segmenation using deep learning (Ongoing)
-- Colon and Tumor Segmentation on Extended 3D MSD Dataset
+- Colon and Tumor Segmentation on Extended 3D MSD Dataset (Upcoming)

 ---